anicolaspp/akka-persistence-maprdb/README.md

 }
 ```

-For each persistence entity a MapR-DB tables will be created.
+For each persistence entity, one MapR-DB table is created.
 For example, if we have the persistence entity `user` then two tables are automatically created.

 ```
 /user/mapr/tables/akka/user.journal
 /user/mapr/tables/akka/user.snapshot
 ```
-These two tables are created automatically the first time the plugin is activated, after that they will consecuentenly be used to read the initial state of the persistence entity when needed and to save new events and snapshots.
+These two tables are created automatically the first time the plugin is activated, after that they will consequently be used to read the initial state of the persistence entity when needed and to save new events and snapshots.

 ## Persistence Entity Ids Table